No-one still knows whether the industrial heart of the Bahamas can bounce back from what was probably the worst hurricane in its recorded history.

 Jamaica, stuck in “a chronic state of near stagnation since the 1970s”, according to a 2011 report from its planning institute, found the country had export potential in a number of unexpected sectors: education, entertainment, fashion and computer technology (particularly call centres) as well as aquaculture, coffee, mining and agro-processing.
 Marjorie Kennedy, President of the Jamaica Exporters Association during much of the process, observed: “We realized that there are so many different industries that we hadn’t traditionally thought of as having export potential.
 This was really a shift in how we had looked at exports.”

 Bahamians tend to look forward, to the future for a small economy, rather than dwell on the problems of the past.
-But many Bahamians I have spoken with, aware that their country has a population smaller than Greater Geneva scattered or crammed across 470,000 km2 of ocean, feel frustrated by the lack of contact between its four worlds – leaving the privileged few rich beyond imagining and many other citizens on the margins of the industrial economy.
+But many Bahamians I have spoken with, aware that their country has a population smaller than Greater Geneva, scattered or crammed across 470,000 km2 of ocean, feel frustrated by the lack of contact between its various worlds – where the privileged few are rich beyond imagining and many other citizens remain on the margins of the industrial economy.